 Dorsey began his career at Alderson Broaddus University in 2019.

-Jennifer Hawkinberry is a graduate of Fairmont State University where she earned an Associate of Science degree in nursing, a Bachelor of Science degree in psychology, and a Master of Education degree.
-Currently, she is pursuing a Doctorate of Philosophy degree from Liberty University.
+Jennifer Hawkinberry is a graduate of Fairmont State University, where she earned an Associate of Science degree in nursing, a Bachelor of Science degree in psychology, and a Master of Education degree.
+Currently, she is pursuing a Ph.D. in higher education administration from Liberty University.

 Hawkinberry began her career at Alderson Broaddus University in 2019.